Azavar/SST-API/Bulk Registration ReadMe.md

 ````

 ## General Rules
-- BulkRegistration is only avaiable for CSPs and CASs
+- BulkRegistration is only avaiable for service providers (CSPs and CASs)
-- The caller is reponsible for generating a `TransmissionId`, which is a 20 character string defined as: Transmitter ID (9 characters) + Year(2 digits) + Julian Day(3 digits) + Sequence Number (6 alphanumeric)
+- The caller is reponsible for generating a `TransmissionId`, which is a 20 character string defined as: service provider ID (9 characters) + Year(2 digits) + Julian Day(3 digits) + Sequence Number (6 alphanumeric)
 - TransmissionId can't be reused

 ## Input
 As defined in SST2015V01, BulkRegistration input is a Transmission that contains a number of Documents.
-A document can convey one of several actions a transmitter can apply for a registraion:
+A document can convey one of several actions a service provider can apply for a registraion:
 - Create new registration (N)
 - Change an exsisting registration (C)
   - Update business info
   - Update registraion info for a state or more
-  - Confirm starting to manage a registration
+  - Start managing a registration
-  - Release a registration from being managed by the transmitter
+  - End managing a registration
 - Out of business (O)
 - Unvolunteer from a non member state or more (U)

 For all actions the tranmsmitter must already have authorization to manage the registration except when confirming to start managing.
-Newly created registrations will be automatically managable by the transmitter who created them.
+Newly created registrations will be automatically managable by the service provider who created them.

 ### Create A New Registration